• Recipe Index

 eggs and cream being whisked for the quiche

-Whisk the eggs, cream, and salt until smooth.
+Whisk the eggs, cream, and salt until the mixture is smooth.

 Stilton cheese added to bottom of baked quiche crust